Pneumonia: Causes, Symptoms & Support Strategies

 Because of this, vitamin C and sugar end up competing with each other.
 If you eat too much sugar, it will restrict vitamin C from entering your cells.
 This means that your body needs to pump more insulin to get enough oxygen to your cells.
 This can be detrimental to your health.

 Vitamin C is critical to handle oxidative stress.
 It helps to fight pathogens, such as bacteria, viruses, and other microorganisms in your body.
-If sugar prohibits vitamin C to support your body, your system weakens and becomes more vulnerable to illness and disease, hence increases your risk of pneumonia as well (5, 6).
+If sugar prohibits vitamin C from supporting your body, your system weakens and becomes more vulnerable to illness and disease, hence increasing your risk of pneumonia as well (5, 6).

 Bronchitis, Bronchitis: Causes, Symptoms and Solutions